radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 ## Views from Database Backends

+Database backends are any source accessed via JDBC or ODBC.
+This includes Oracle, SQL Server, and IBM DB2 among others.

-For certain configurations/use cases, there are two parameters that may be enabled to improve processing/performance.
+For certain configurations/use cases, there are different parameters that may be enabled to improve processing/performance.
 They are located on the Control Panel > Setup > Directory Namespace > Namespace Design.
 Navigate below the Root Naming Context section and select the node representing your database backend.
 On the right side, select the ADVANCED SETTINGS tab.
 Each optimization is described below.

 ### Case Sensitivity for Searches